po-devs/po-registry/README.md

 nodejs webserver.js
 ```

+You can access the web interface on `localhost:1234/`, `localhost:1234/admin`, `localhost:1234/servers.json`.
+The official one is [online](http://registry.pokemon-online.eu).

 ### Configuration

 You can configure the registry through redis.
 Launch the redis client with the `redis-cli` command.